Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 ## Problem during the development

-On 9th April 2022 afternoon and evening I had the same 6 messages what you can see on the [pic1](assets/images/problem%2004%2009%202022%20evening.jpg) and on the [Google](assets/images/check%20on%20the%20google.jpg) also.
+On 9th and 10th April 2022 afternoon and evening I had the same 6 messages what you can see on the [pic1](assets/images/problem%2004%2009%202022%20evening.jpg) and on the [Google](assets/images/check%20on%20the%20google.jpg) also.